open/close all folders

 - Liara also says in the first game that there are some asari who treat reproduction in such a manner.
 Because the asari prefer mating with non-asari for a greater randomization of genes, any asari/non-asari pairing is considered preferable by the asari, and while some choose to raise the child with the father, some pairings are simply done in the name of reproduction and end after the single encounter gets the mother in question pregnant.

 - Fire Emblem Seisen No Keifu sees Manfloy hunt down the descendants of Lopto in order to breed them together, thereby providing a host for the evil god.
 He succeeds.
 This incestuous evil plan works because genetics do work that way in the game.
-The whole thing is played very much for the Squick, and to show just how much of an irredeemable bastard Manfloy is because a) one of the required children is your wife (or better said, the main character Sigurd's wife and one of the local White Mages, Diadora)), b) the other child is a former Well-Intentioned Extremist whose life sucked ever since he was a little boy, Duke Alvis and c) the future host aka their kid, Prince Julius, Used To Be A Sweet Ill Boy.
+The whole thing is played very much for the Squick, and to show just how much of an irredeemable bastard Manfloy is because a) one of the required children is the main character's wife (Sigurd's spouse and one of the local White Mages, Deirdre)), b) the other child is a former Well-Intentioned Extremist whose life sucked ever since he was a little boy, Duke Alvis and c) the future host aka their kid, Prince Julius, Used To Be A Sweet Ill Boy.
 Said plan is also Manfroy's perdition...
-Alvis and Diadora happened to have twin kids, with the non-Lopto child being Princess Julia, the person able to wield Narga... the magic that works directly as the opposite to Lopto's powers.
+Alvis and Deirdre happened to have twin kids, with the non-Lopto child being Princess Julia, the person able to wield Narga... the magic that works directly as the opposite to Lopto's powers.
+And not only that, but she managed to join La Résistance - led by her other brother aka Deirdre's son with Sigurd, Seliph, an excellent warrior who inherited Sigurd's own Holy Blood...

 - In Haunting Ground, this turns out to be what Riccardo, the keeper of Belli Castle, wants from Fiona.
 He is one of Lorenzo's many "failed" clones to be bearers of Azoth, and is technically Fiona's "uncle" due to being her father's "brother".
 His goal is to impregnate the poor girl so that he can be "reborn" with Azoth as a means of living forever.
 And yes, this is exactly as disturbing as it sounds.

-- In Tasakeru, there's a rather literal usage of this in Book III.
-Stalker creates a hybrid of all eight sentient species by stealing blood from each of them...
+- In Tasakeru, there's a rather literal usage of this in Book III, in which a wolf who named himself Stalker creates a hybrid of all eight sentient species by stealing blood from each of them...

 - In General Protection Fault, an splinter group of The Brotherhood Of The Twisted Pair (a group of Illiuminati-like hackers) believed that either Sharon or Fooker was their legendary "Geek Messiah."
 When a battery of tests failed to show any real difference in Sharon and Fooker's "l33t skillz", the group decided that neither Sharon nor Fooker was The Chosen One - their future child was.
 And much to Sharon's annoyance (and Fooker's amusement), the Brotherhood set about making sure said conception happened.